Full Moon o Sagashite: Plot

 As Mitsuki gains a presence in the music industry, she runs away from home.
 Over time, Mitsuki begins to become more acquainted with Takuto and Meroko, as well as Izumi, Meroko's former partner.
-However, Mitsuki's career causes Takuto to regain his past memories as a singer who was previously part of her father's band, and that he had attempted to die by suicide after a surgery to remove his throat sarcoma left him unable to sing.
+However, Mitsuki's career causes Takuto to regain his memories as a singer who was previously part of her father's band, and that he had attempted to die by suicide after a surgery to remove his throat sarcoma left him unable to sing.
 Through this, Mitsuki learns that all shinigami had been humans in their previous life who had died by suicide.
 Later, the shinigami discover that Eichi had died shortly after leaving the orphanage, and Mitsuki had kept secret about his death out of regret for not being able to confess to him.
 Takuto, realizing he is in love with Mitsuki, helps her come to terms over his death.

 Soon after, Mitsuki admits to Takuto that she wants to return home and decides to undergo surgery to remove her tumor.
 Izumi discovers Jonathan's true identity is Sheldan, the head of the shinigami pediatrics ward, who has decided to forcefully take Mitsuki's soul.
 Takuto and Meroko travel to the underworld; however, Mitsuki is able to free Izumi and confronts Sheldan and the Death Master.
 Sheldan and the Death Master reveal that ever since Mitsuki met the shinigami, she was no longer fated to die, and Eichi's soul had protected her from them.
 After returning, Mitsuki attends her final concert as Full Moon and retires.
 Four years later, Mitsuki has resumed her singing career under her true identity and holds a concert that is viewed by her friends and family.
 During the concert, she reunites with Takuto, who has awoken from his coma and his throat healed by Sheldan, and confesses her feelings to him.
 Realizing Mitsuki no longer needs him, Eichi's soul finally ascends to heaven.